-This is why I force myself to join my friends even when I’m tired and would rather go home to curl up on the sofa and watch Beauty and the Beast for the trillionth time.
+This is why I force myself to join my friends even when I’m tired or have had a bad day and would rather go home to curl up on the sofa and watch Beauty and the Beast for the trillionth time.
 In the end, I always feel happier and lighter once I spend time with them.

 Shortly after moving to town five years ago, when I took the position as a history of photography professor, I became active in various local groups as a way to make friends.
 I joined the library’s book club, the cycling club the local gym organizes, and I attended several adult coloring evenings.
 There, I met a group of professionals who are also littles in their private lives.
 We now meet weekly at the local ski resort’s restaurant for cocktails and coloring.